-We had never hear of Arto Life Wtr before and were intrigued by its uniquing packaging and product claim of “purified, pH balanced, & electrolytes for taste”.
+We had never heard of Arto Life Wtr before and were intrigued by its unique packaging and product claim of “purified, pH balanced, & electrolytes for taste”.
 After doing some research into this company, it became clear that pH balanced meant “pH between 6.6 and 7.4”.
 This brand was staying true to their product claim when we discovered a green colour and a reading of 7.05.
-While a pH of 7.05 is definitely better than some of the other bottled water in our test, it does not met the standard for nutritious, alkaline water.
+While a pH of 7.05 is definitely better than some of the other bottled water in our test, it does not meet the standard for nutritious, alkaline water.

 4. Evian Natural Spring Water

 Water from the French Alps is definitely a romantic notion, but with only a pH level of 7.2, Evian barely breaks into the alkaline category.
 Moreover, since most tap water has a pH that ranges between 6.8-7.2, Evian water does not provide much of a competitive advantage over your local water source.
 Maybe take this one out of the shopping basket next time you’re at the supermarket.

 3. Fiji Natural Spring Water

 Fiji sounds like an exotic choice, right?
 While its website claims that the water comes from “tropical rain purified by equatorial winds” and “slowly filtered by volcanic rock,” its water quality report describes an entirely different scenario.
 The report states that the water is filtered to remove any particulate matter, micron-filtered to remove microbiological particles and that ultraviolet light is applied to ensure disinfection.